-ROLI Dashboard allows you to set up your Seaboard RISE, Seaboard GRAND, BLOCKS and LUMI Keys with various applications.
+ROLI Dashboard allows you to set up your Seaboard 2, Seaboard M, Piano M, and legacy BLOCKS (Lightpad Block, Live, Loop, and Control Blocks) with various applications.
 The software is free and included with all ROLI hardware, and can be downloaded from ROLI Connect.

 For guides on using Seaboards and BLOCKS with specific applications, see Compatible synths, DAWs, and instruments.